 This cinnamon muffins recipe is from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 You will LOVE this sugar free frosted cinnamon muffins recipe!

 Sugar Free Frosted Cinnamon Muffins

 - 1/3 cup of full fat organic coconut milk (can)

 - 4 Pasture-raised eggs

 - ½ tsp of pink salt